May and Blanchet declare the oilpatch 'dead,' warn Ottawa against financial supports | CBC News

 Canada is the world's fifth largest producer of crude oil, and sits on one of the world's largest proven oil reserves.

-But the International Energy Agency (IEA) has documented a dramatic decline in demand for oil and gas products in the midst of this pandemic, calling it the "biggest shock since the Second World War."
+The IEA has documented a dramatic decline in demand for oil and gas products in the midst of this pandemic, calling it the "biggest shock since the Second World War."

 The IEA said the virus has ravaged markets for fossil fuels — the collapse in energy demand is seven times greater than the slump caused by the global financial crisis.
 Renewable energy sources, meanwhile, have been comparatively resilient.